“One and done” should be a phrase that online retailers avoid like the plague.

 The average conversion rate in ecommerce hovers around 2.8%.

 There are TONS of resources on how to improve conversion rates.
-Tips like as simple as adding a layer of order protection to your checkout flow to more complex things like dynamic product recommendations and pricing.
+Tips as simple as adding a layer of order protection to your checkout flow to more complex things like dynamic product recommendations and pricing.
 But when it comes to content about improving the customer experience… less.

 What does a loyal customer look like?